 The considerable variation in dip and thickness of the various mineralized zones throughout the property require a number of different underground mining methods to be utilized to maximize the profitability and recovery of the mineral reserves.
 The underground mining operations consist of either long-hole, cut and fill, or shrinkage methods to accommodate the geometry and accessibility of the deposit.
 Underground mining equipment includes 20 tonne capacity low profile haul trucks, 1.5 to 4.6 cubic metre capacity scoop trams, development face and long hole drill jumbos, and service equipment.

 Ore from the Manantial Espejo deposits is treated by conventional crushing, semi-autogenous/ball mill grinding, bulk gravity concentration, intensive gravity concentrate agitation leaching, thickening, agitated cyanide leaching of the gravity tailings slurry, counter current decantation thickening, Merrill Crowe zinc precipitation, sulphur dioxide cyanide neutralization, conventional pulp tailings disposal and conventional silver and gold doré bar production from melting of the Merrill Crowe precipitate.
 The nominal treatment rate at design capacity is 2,000 tonnes per day of ore on a 24 hour per day schedule.
-In 2012, we processed 734,335 tonnes of ore with metallurgical recoveries of 90% silver and 94% gold, producing 3.6 million ounces of silver and 43,300 ounces of gold.
+In 2013, Manantial Espejo processed 719,607 tonnes of ore, resulting in 3.1 million ounces of silver and 60,800 ounces of gold produced, with metallurgical recoveries of 91% for silver and 95% for gold.
 All production from the Manantial Espejo mine is in the form of doré bars, which is refined at arm’s length refineries prior to the sale of refined silver and gold to bullion banks and traders.